-9. This Agreement shall be interpreted and construed under the laws of the State of Delaware.
+11. This Agreement shall be interpreted and construed under the laws of the State of Delaware.
+Except for a Party's right to specific enforcement in Paragraph __, any dispute relating to this agreement shall be resolved by binding, self-administered arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
+A single arbitrator shall be selected under the expedited rules of the AAA.

 If the above is acceptable to __________, please have both originals of this Agreement signed by an authorized representative and return one original to Eastman.
 Eastman's offer to enter into this Agreement expires ninety (90) days from the date of this letter.